anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

                                              ports:
                                              - containerPort: 123

-This is all that is needed to deploy 4 pods that are fronted by a service that performes load balancing.
-The *Deployment* will ensure that there are always four pods of type *my-app* available. the *Deployment* is responsible for the full lifecycle management of the pods, this includes in-service update/upgrade.
+This is all that is required to deploy four pods or containers that are fronted by a service that performs load balancing.
+The *Deployment* ensures that there are always four pods of the *my-app* type available.
+The *Deployment* is responsible for the full lifecycle management of the pods.
+This includes in-service updates and upgrades.

-However, when implementing network service functions such as VNFs/CNFs that operate on multiple networks and require advanced networking configurations, additional capabilities are required.
+However, when implementing network service functions, such as VNFs/CNFs, that operate on multiple networks and require advanced networking configurations, additional capabilities are required.

 Multiple Networks and Advanced Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Kubernetes does currently not in itself support multiple networks, pod multiple network attachments or advanced network configurations.
-This is supported by using a `Container Network Interface <https://github.com/containernetworking/cni>`__ multiplexer such as `Multus <https://github.com/k8snetworkplumbingwg/multus-cni>`__.
+Kubernetes currently does not in itself support multiple networks, multiple-pod network attachments, or advanced network configurations.
+These are supported by using a `Container Network Interface <https://github.com/containernetworking/cni>`__ multiplexer such as `Multus <https://github.com/k8snetworkplumbingwg/multus-cni>`__.
-A considerable effort is being invested to add better network support to Kubernetes, all such activities are coordinated through the kubernetes
+A considerable effort is being invested to add better network support to Kubernetes.
+All such activities are coordinated through the kubernetes
-`Network Special Interest Group <https://github.com/kubernetes/community/tree/master/sig-network>`__ and it's sub groups.
+`Network Special Interest Group <https://github.com/kubernetes/community/tree/master/sig-network>`__ and its sub-groups.
 One such group, the `Network Plumbing Working Group <https://github.com/k8snetworkplumbingwg/community>`__ has produced the
 `Kubernetes Network Custom Resource Definition De-facto Standard
 <https://github.com/k8snetworkplumbingwg/multi-net-spec>`__.
 This document describes how secondary networks can be defined and attached to pods.

-This de-facto standard defines among other things these concepts:
+This de facto standard defines, among other things, the following:

 .. list-table:: Kubernetes multiple network concepts
    :widths: 40 60